-Holmer Lake School recognise that so-called 'honour-based' abuse (HBA) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices, such as breast ironing.
+We recognise that so-called 'honour-based' abuse (HBA) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices, such as breast ironing.
 Abuse committed in the context of preserving "honour" often involves a wider network of family or community pressure and can include multiple perpetrators.
 We are aware of this dynamic and will consider additional risk factors when deciding what form of safeguarding action to take.
-Holmer Lake School sees all forms of HBA as abuse (regardless of the motivation) and will handle and escalate as such.
-We will ensure the school community are alert to the possibility of a child being at risk of HBA, or already having suffered HBA.
+We see all forms of HBA as abuse (regardless of the motivation) and will handle and escalate as such.
+We will ensure our community are alert to the possibility of a child being at risk of HBA, or already having suffered HBA.